facebookresearch/ParlAI/docs/source/tutorial_fast.md

 ## FP16

 If you have access to an NVIDIA GPU with FP16 CUDA Cores (V100, GTX 2080, etc), then you can get large speedups by switching on the option `--fp16 true`.
-The default version of FP16 requires that you install [APEX](https://github.com/NVIDIA/apex), but you can use a simplified version (which doesn't depend on APEX) with `--fp16 true --fp16-impl mem_efficient`.
+There are two version of FP16 you may use: `--fp16-impl safe` and `--fp16-impl mem_efficient`.
+The latter trades some numerical stability in exhange for lower memory consumption, and typically works well in practice.

 Note that in order to get the full benefit of fp16, we need to make sure all our hidden dimensions are _multiples of 8_, otherwise the hardware won't use